 In anime, attractive men and women walk around in a cloud of sparkles.
 Maybe they're just so pretty that light, like members of the opposite sex (and occasionallythe same sex), behaves strangely around them.
 Maybe Animeland pheromones take the form of glowing, colorful diamonds of light.
 Nobody really knows.

 This trope has been used so often that some examples will even employ the Bishie Sparkle out of an intense commitment to irony, or humorously.
+In these cases, the effect might be accompanied by an Audible Gleam to accentuate their luminosity.

 Most Western examples have been references to Japanese examples, but with the popularity of Twilight, that might be beginning to change.